 There are two phases to calculating the confidence intervals for nEXO simulated data.
 In the first phase, the distribution of the test statistic λ is calculated for each signal hypothesis μ .
 This determines λ_c , the critical value to include a given hypothesis in an experiment's confidence interval.
-The distributions are calculated for a specific experimental duration (the "live time") and background expectation, and can be used to find the limits for any experiment with the same live time and backgrounds.
+The distributions are calculated for a specific experimental duration (the "livetime") and background expectation, and can be used to find the limits for any experiment with the same livetime and backgrounds.
 In the second phase, an ensemble of toy experiments is generated and the confidence interval is calculated for each experiment using the previously determined λ_c .
 The median upper limit of the confidence intervals of and ensemble generated under the null hypothesis is nEXO's sensitivity.

-A. Generating Toy Experiments
+A. Generating toy experiments

-Toy datasets are generated by randomly sampling the probability distributions functions (PDFs), $S_j^{\rm SS,MS}$, describing the energy-standoff distribution in the detector arising from each background component j, with SS and MS PDFs considered separately.
+Toy datasets are generated by randomly sampling the probability distributions functions (PDFs), $S_j^{\text{SS,MS}}$, describing the energy versus distance-to-surface distribution in the detector arising from each background component j, with SS and MS PDFs considered separately.
 When evaluating $\lambda_c(\mu)$ for $\mu > 0$, the toy datasets also sample the $0\nu\beta\beta$ PDF.

-These PDFs are created from the distribution in energy-standoff space of simulated backgrounds generated by nEXO's GEANT4 MC and reconstruction.
+These PDFs are created from the distribution in energy versus distance-to-surface space of simulated backgrounds generated by nEXO's GEANT4 MC and reconstruction.
 Following the EXO-200 analysis, an energy threshold of 800 keV is used.